Blog Banner SVG

 6. Bank Account Details (if available): The firm may submit a cancelled cheque or a bank statement of its current account at a later stage of the registration process.

 b.
-Documents of Partners
+KYC Documents for the Partners

 Each partner must submit the following documents to verify identity and address: